Skip to content

 Android 12, 12L, and 13: ADB from a computer

 These versions have no toggle, so you change the setting over ADB.
-Enable USB debugging (same Developer Options menu), connect the phone to a computer with the platform-tools installed, and run the command below.
-It tells the OS to stop monitoring phantom processes.
+Enable USB debugging (same Developer Options menu), connect the phone to a computer with the platform-tools installed, and run the commands below.
+The first tells the OS to stop monitoring phantom processes.

 on your computer, with the phone connected over adb